-Research on Read Right Reading Intervention Program Receives High Marks from RTI Review Team
+Read Right Receives High Marks from National Response to Intervention (RTI) Research Review Team

 Diverse Array of Literature

-Read Right uses diverse sources of literature in both the Intervention Program and the Primary Core Curriculum.
-In our Intervention Program, as soon as entry level reading ability is established, students are assigned a set of books at a level intended to help them experience early success.
-The Intervention Program library includes at least 700 books and 300 recorded selections.
-Each library is customized for schools, with every book carefully selected to help students build knowledge, gain language, and explore perspectives.
+Read Right uses diverse sources of literature in Online and On-site Intervention Programs (Grades 2 – 12) and the Primary Core Curriculum (Kindergarten – Grade 3).
+In our Intervention Programs, as soon as entry level reading ability is established, students are assigned a set of books at a level intended to help them experience early success.
+The Intervention Program library includes access to at least 700 books and 300 recorded selections.
+Each library is customized for individuals or schools, with every book carefully selected to help students build knowledge, gain language, and explore perspectives.

 Critical Types of Content